octavecms/cms-bundle/README.md

 ## Key benefits to website editor:
 * drag-and-drop website structure management
-* drag-and-drop to assemble web pages out of collection of features
+* drag-and-drop to create web pages from collection of features
 * media library
 * content versions
 * customizable user roles

 ## Key benefits to developer:
-* out of the box controllers and editors for creating new website features in a matter of minutes
+* out-of-the-box controllers and editors for creating new website features in a matter of minutes
-* adding new features to web pages without writing even a line of code
+* adding new features to web pages without writing a single of code
 * focus on development, not content management
-* start building new features right away - no excess learning required
+* start building new features right away — no excess learning required

 ## Documentation